Syllabus

 Class pace

 This class will move at a good pace, and it is expected that you will be working on a computer outside of class each week.
 The purpose of the exercises is to keep you learning at a steady pace, and to give you guideposts of where you should be throughout the course.
 It is important that you complete each exercise on time, making a reasonable effort to get it right.
 For your own benefit, it is important that the exercises are completed on time, as we build on previous information and it is important to understand the material as we progress through the class.
-If you fall behind you will not get the optimum benefit from in-class troubleshooting.
-If you get ahead of the schedule, and work on exercises before they are due, please do not ask questions in class on topics not yet covered so we do not have to discuss the same material twice (but feel free to post such questions to the help forum).
+If you fall behind you will not get the optimum benefit from forum troubleshooting.

 Final project